 ADHD, attention-deficit/hyperactivity disorder, is a neurodevelopment disorder of… childhood.
-It’s usually diagnosed in childhood and last into adulthood.
+It’s usually diagnosed in childhood and lasts into adulthood.
 Children with ADHD have trouble paying attention, have impulsive behaviors, and are overly active.

 I have three beautiful kids full of energy that I couldn’t explain.
 I mean kids are always full of energy, but this was on another level.
 One of my sons, the eldest, is very forgetful, he has a hard time staying on tasks or focusing for a period of time.
 He has difficulties making decisions of his own, it’s almost as if without my guidance he’s lost.
 But before all these symptoms become problematic, he was receiving services for a developmental delay.
 After a couple of months in therapy, his therapists suggested he gets evaluated for ADHD.
 We eventually voice our concerns to his primary care who diagnosed him with a combined ADHD and ADD.

 We all know it’s normal for children to have trouble focusing and behaving one time or another.
 However, children with ADHD don’t grow out of these behaviors.
 In fact, the symptoms continue and cause difficulty at school, home, with friends.
 A child with ADHD might:

 - Talk too much

 - Has difficulties with organizational skills